ray-project/ray/doc/source/cluster/vms/user-guides/large-cluster-best-practices.rst

 * The latest gen GPU is almost always the best bang for your buck (p3 > p2, g4
-  > g3), for most well designed applications the performance outweighs the price (the instance price may be higher, but you’ll use the instance for less time.
+  > g3), for most well designed applications the performance outweighs the price.
+(The instance price may be higher, but you use the instance for less time.)
 * You may want to consider using older instances if you’re doing dev work and won’t actually fully utilize the GPUs though.
 * If you’re doing training (ML or RL), you should use a P instance.
 If you’re